tox-dev/tox/docs/explanation.rst

 - build and publishing tools (e.g., :pypi:`build` with :pypi:`twine`),
 - ...

-For a step-by-step introduction, see the :doc:`getting_started` tutorial.
-For practical recipes, see :doc:`howto`.
+For a step-by-step introduction, see the :doc:`tutorial/getting-started` tutorial.
+For practical recipes, see :doc:`how-to/usage`.

 *****************
  System overview